This is the end, folks. Continued in Year of the Dog.

 "I worried that your parents might not allow you and Harry to continue sleeping together over the summer, so I tried to make you the next best thing."
 Luna explained, and handed Hermione a plush Harry doll.

 Hermione's eyes softened and she took it delicately, smiling at the tiny likeness of her boyfriend with emerald green buttons for eyes.
 Suddenly, she grew suspicious.
 "This isn't one of Ginny's, is it?"

 "No," Luna shook her head.
 "I made this one myself.
 Now you can sleep with Harry even if your parents don't want you to."

 "Thank you, Luna."
 Hermione hugged the silver-eyed girl, provoking one of Luna's subtle but radiant smiles.

 "Thank you for making my first year so wonderful, Hermione.
 Daddy told me before I left that I would make friends, but the more time went by, the more I worried that he was wrong."
 Hermione opened her mouth to speak, but Luna pressed on.
 "Daddy's never lied to me before, so there were only two explanations that I could think of: Either the world wasn't as nice as the last time Daddy looked, or I wasn't very likable.
 I'm glad you and Harry proved him right."
-Luna had grown somewhat misty, and was rubbing her eyes.
+Luna rubbed the beginnings of tears from her eyes.

 Hermione gave her another squeeze.
 "You're very likable, Luna, and Harry and I would like to see you during the summer.
 We'll write you very soon, I promise."
 Hermione assured her.
 The two girls then began to drag their trunks out of the compartment.